-The main data collecting methods of this project – a state of the field survey of over one hundred interpretation professionals and up to three detailed case studies of exhibitions centred on interpretation work – will enable access to the tools, strategies, and challenges of current professionals.
-The third method of this project, a scoping review, will allow us to survey the literature (1970 – present) for definitions of museum interpretation related to values and practices in four museum genres.
+The main data collecting methods of this project is a state of the field survey of over one hundred interpretation professionals that will enable us to access the tools, strategies, and challenges of current professionals.

-We will produce survey reports and case study snapshots, which will be available free to download.
+We will produce survey reports which will be available free to download.
 In addition, we will offer other resources that emerge from our various methods, such as thematic bibliographies, data sheets, and resource lists.
-We will communicate project findings at museum association meetings, and through three publications in peer-reviewed journals and two short pieces in high-circulation professional magazines.
+We will communicate project findings at museum association meetings, and through publications in peer-reviewed journals and short pieces in high-circulation professional magazines.